 I’ve been meaning to post about the beginning of year two for some time now, but, in usual form, I’m too busy to type!
 In the first two weeks of school I’ve been putting together my classroom, getting to know my new students, continuing my own education at Cardinal Stritch University, and following the teachers strike in Chicago.
 It’s the last item that compelled me to post for the first time this year!

 This evening, Chicago Teachers Union (CTU) delegates decided to take an extra day to review the proposed contract with Chicago Public Schools (CPS).
-According to WBEZ, they want to hear from their fellow teachers before voting on the deal.
+According to you are allergic to any ingredient in Viagra super active+; WBEZ, they want to hear from their fellow teachers before voting on the deal.
 While it’s unfortunate that students and teachers will not be back in the classroom tomorrow, what I find most interesting about the whole process is how people show their true colors during the course of a strike.
 Everyone has an opinion.
 Mine, as I’ve made clear on social media, is that CTU is right to hold a strike.
 As a Democrat, it’s easy for me to stand on the side of workers; however, as a corps member within Teach For America, it’s a bit taboo to speak my mind.
 In our training we’re told that students come first.
 That’s true.
 Yet, somehow, a myth has emerged that any kind of work stoppage is damaging to students.
 I believe this claim is false, and, in the wake of CTU voting down the latest contract offer, I think it’s critical to take a closer look at what’s happening in Chicago.

-While this contract dispute is not about wages, teacher pay is central to the ongoing fight between Chicago Mayor Rahm Emanuel–via the appointed CPS Board of Education–and CTU President Karen Lewis.
-Last year, Chicago teachers were due a four percent pay raise.
+While this contract dispute is not about wages, teacher pay is central to the ongoing fight between Chicago Mayor Rahm Emanuel–via the appointed CPS Board of Education–and CTU President Karen Lewis. our essays online service Last year, Chicago teachers were due a four percent pay raise.
 Mayor Emanuel pressured his appointed CPS Board to rescind the raise due to the state of the city budget.
 This caused many of the tensions between Mayor Emanuel and CTU.
 It looks like the two sides have settled on a seven or ten percent raise over three or four years.
 Also, the contract should preserve steps and lanes which reward long-term educators.

 What I think is interesting about urban educators is that in a city like Chicago, eighty-seven percent of the teachers are women and nearly half are African-American or Latino.
 I’d wager that many of them came from low-income homes or were the first in their family to attend college, too.
 In many recent conversations with fellow TFA teachers, I’ve highlighted the fact that many of us are minority, low-income, or first-generation college students, and we’re drawn to the work because we want to teach people we identify with and want to boost to greater heights.
 Yet, if being an urban educator is not a decent paying job, how are we supposed to continue in this line of work?
 I made $29,500 last year and I’ll make the same this year.
 That’s fine as a TFA teacher, but, if I’m going to continue and raise a family, then it doesn’t cut it in America.
 This is supposed to be a middle-class job and Chicago teachers deserve a Chicago-sized living wage.
 Otherwise, we can’t attract top talent to this profession, and that’s something I’ve heard all sides say we need in order to boost the profession.